 - Ultimatum and warning letter

-- Reminder letter: Collection letter series actually stats with a reminder letter.
-If the customer does not pay the bill in due date, a reminder letter is sent assuming that the customer has forgotten to pay.
+Collection letter series actually stats with a reminder letter.
+If the customer does not pay the bill in the due date, a reminder letter is sent assuming that the customer has forgotten to pay.
 Therefore, the seller reminds the customer that he has an outstanding account with the company and the payment has become due.
 Companies usually send several reminder letters.
 The first reminder is sent within a week after sending the statement of account.
 The second reminder is generally sent after a week or a fortnight of sending the first reminder.
-Thought the first reminder letter simply reminds the costumer about the bill, successive reminder letters courteously ask for payment.
+Thought the first reminder letter simply reminds the customer about the bill, successive reminder letters courteously ask for payment.

-- Inquiry and discussion letter: An inquiry and discussion letter is sent if the customer gives no response to the earlier letters.
+An inquiry and discussion letter is sent if the customer gives no response to the earlier letters.
 This letter is written assuming that the customer is either unwilling or unable to pay.
-Therefore, the goal of writing inquiry letter is not only requesting the customers to pay the bill but also seeking the reasons for non-payment.
+Therefore, the goal of writing an inquiry letter is not only requesting the customers to pay the bill but also seeking the reasons for non-payment.
 This letter is written in a sympathetic manner so that the customer becomes willing to write to the seller.
 If the customer is really in trouble, alternative payment schedule can be arranged.
 Depending on the type of customer, discussion letters range in number form tow to five or more.
 However, successive letters become progressively stronger and the last discussion letter ends with a hint of negative appeal.

-- Appeal and urgency letter: If the previous collection attempts have failed, sending an appeal and urgency letter is the next step.
+If the previous collection attempts have failed, sending an appeal and urgency letter is the next step.
 This stage clearly assumes that the customer is reluctant to pay the outstanding bills.
 Therefore, the seller strongly requests the customer to pay the bill.
 This letter is not rude but is stronger in tone.
 In this letter, a deadline of payment is mentioned.
 However, the seller can also seek explanation for non-payment is mentioned.
 However, the seller can also seek explanation for non-payment.
 If the customer is in real trouble, the seller can arrange an alternative payment schedule.

-- Ultimatum and warning letter: This is the final stage of the dunning letter series.
+This is the final stage of the dunning letter series.
 If the customer does not respond to any one of the previous letters, then the ultimatum letter is sent.
 A distinct feature of this letter is that it indicates possible legal action unless payment is made promptly.
 In this letter, the customer is given a deadline of payment.
 At the same time, this letter conveys the possible legal action or consequence if the customer fails to meet the deadline.